 Medical and non-medical emergencies are situations that could pose a threat to your children and staff.
 These situations include fire, carbon monoxide exposure, bomb threats, missing children, or environmental emergencies like a tornado or flood.
 Evacuations are often conducted if a disaster or emergency could cause damage to the facility or endanger the people inside.
 Lock-down procedures need to be determined for situations that may harm the people inside the building such as an active shooter, hostage incident, or trespassing.

-Your policies and procedures should also include collaborative planning details with other groups, access to emergency information, and your plans for conducting emergency drills.
-A tool like brightwheel’s center management feature enables you to send emergency alerts and gives you easy access to child and staff records including emergency contact and health information.
+Your policies and procedures can also include collaborative planning details with other groups, access to emergency information, and your plans for conducting emergency drills.
+A tool like brightwheel’s incident report feature enables you to easily log incidents, send emergency alerts, and gives you easy access to child and staff records including emergency contact and health information.

 The necessity of emergency preparedness